 Family budgets are always tight and perhaps starting a garden railway is not top of the list in any family budget.
 It may well be that putting off the fateful day of starting to build a garden railway has been put further back down the line than was expected.

 As a Member of the East Sussex Garden Rail Group of the G scale Society we have held many exhibitions for our Members and the public alike.
+We now of course have a permanent home.

 I was always amazed how young children, both male and female, used to marvel at the sight of trains running around table top layouts berating their parents “Why can’t I have one of those?” with the usual response “We can’t afford models like that…..”.